 - After then in the Visual Basic Editor paste the following code.

 Dim sqlFixID As String

 sqlFixID = “ALTER TABLE <TableName> ALTER COLUMN <AutonumberFieldName> COUNTER(” & <iMaxID> & “,1)”

 Note The placeholder <AutonumberFieldName> represents the name of the Autonumber field.
 The placeholder <TableName> represents the name of the table.

 - From the run menu, click Run Sub/UserForm.

 Close table before you use either of the method.
 You don’t need to save the query or the module after you successfully used any the above two method

-In order to resolve the Error ‘3022’: The Changes you Requested to the Table were not Successful in access 2013/2016 database.
-User need to design the tables to eliminate the possibility of entering duplicate values in primary key field or field that uses a unique index.
+In order to resolve the Access Error ‘3022’: The Changes you Requested to the Table were not Successful in Access 2013/2016 database.
+User needs to design the tables to eliminate the possibility of entering duplicate values in the primary key field or field that uses a unique index.